Wally Ross

 Wallace “Wally” Ross (1922–2013) was a modern sailing pioneer.
 As co-author of Sail Power in 1975, Ross contributed to the sport's final intellectualization after 1971 when Arvel Gentry completed his sail theory work using computational fluid dynamics (CFD).
 Wally Ross took his degrees from Cornell University between 1944 and 1948, after serving with the 10th Mountain Division during the Second World War.

 Expertise

 Ross was President of Hard Sails & Seaboard Marine from 1954 to 1974 and a Marine Writer with Ross Marine after 1975.
 At Hard Sails, Ross made sails for over one hundred national and international small-boat champions.
 These included many in the 12-Meter class, including champion yachts Phantome, Windigo, Tempest, and Ondine.
-Among Ross' innovations were the radial spinnaker, the spherical spinnaker, and the ball-bearing traveler.
+Among Ross' innovations were the radial spinnaker, the spherical spinnaker.

 Hard Sails

 Wally Ross purchased Hard Sails, Inc. in 1954 from a friend, William Hard.
 Ross had been an account executive at a local Long Island radio station and Hard Sails was one of his accounts.
 Hard Sails, Inc. was based in Islip, Long Island.
 Ross's subsequent success at sailmaking came during the exploding yachting boom during the early 1960s when, coincidentally, synthetic materials were first available for the crafting of sails.
 Ross's work in Dacron gave his staff a medium that held its shape, allowing for the application of aerodynamic theory to sailing.
 A material holding shape also allowed for relative mass production, especially when compared to the older, individual sailmaking techniques using Egyptian cotton.
 By the mid-1960s, Hard Sails was using a new device – the computer – to accelerate the design process, laying the foundations for Gentry's work between 1969 and 1971.
 Ross's seminal work, Sail Power, was the intellectual capstone of the previous decade's intellectualization of sail.